 A vegetarian, a flexitarian and two meat-eaters walk into a restaurant… No it's not the beginning of a terrible joke, but it is a situation we're coming across more and more as vegetarianism continues to grow, and, let's be honest, it can make finding a great, suits-all restaurant for dinner feel a bit like mission impossible.

-But don't be disheartened: we've made the job easier with this handy round up of the best vegetarian restaurants in London that offer something for everyone.
+But don't be disheartened: we've made the job easier with this handy round up of the best restaurants serving vegetarian food in London that also offer meat options - so something for everyone.

 Book one of these babies, sit back and bask in your excellent choice.